dragonwei98/data-concentrator-data-service/README.md

 - Web browser (Mozilla or Chrome)

-## Configuration steps Device 1
+## Configuration Central Edge Device

 You can find the further information about the following steps in the [docs](docs/Installation.md)
 - Install Data Service, Databus, MQTT Connector, IE Flow Creator, Performance Insight

-## Configuration steps Device 2 & 3
+## Configuration Energy Edge Device 1 & 2

 You can find the further information about the following steps in the [docs](docs/Installation.md)
 - Install S7 Connector, IE Databus, IE Cloud Connector